Ernie Civic | | Analytics | 0 comments

 The iOS 14 Update

 Apple is fully launching its iOS 14.5 update which will include a large privacy change in letting users choose to either opt-in or opt-out of app/website tracking.
-Steve Cook was interviewed on April 12, 2021, and said “I believe people should be asked to give consent to modern advertising techniques.
+Tim Cook was interviewed on April 12, 2021, and said “I believe people should be asked to give consent to modern advertising techniques.
 In Apple’s case, the new software will include a pop-up, asking users if they consent to allow an app or company to track them across apps and websites owned by other companies in order to deliver personalized ads to you.”

 All Apple users will receive a pop-up telling them this: